Lockheed Electra wing failure investigation

-The Lockheed Electra wing failure investigation was an investigation into the cause of two fatal accidents involving the Lockheed L-188 Electra in September 1959 and March 1960.
-The crashes of Braniff Airways Flight 542 and Northwest Airlines Flight 710 showed that both flights, operating with nearly-new high-speed Lockheed Electra aircraft, had suffered in-flight breakups where at least one of the wings had separated from the aircraft.
-Investigators working on the first accident had run out of theories of what had caused the wing to break off when the second aircraft crashed in an extremely similar manner.
-The Federal Aviation Agency (FAA) imposed speed restrictions on the aircraft until a cause could be identified, and ordered Lockheed Corporation to reevaluate the structural integrity of the aircraft and demonstrate its airworthiness.
+Following two fatal accidents in 1959 and 1960 in the United States involving the Lockheed L-188 Electra turboprop airliner, the Federal Aviation Agency (FAA) and Lockheed launched an extensive investigation into the accidents' causes.
+Braniff Airways Flight 542 and Northwest Airlines Flight 710, both operating with relatively new, high-speed Lockheed Electra aircraft, had crashed six months apart after suffering in-flight breakups where in each case, at least one of the wings had separated from the fuselage.
+Investigators working on the first accident had not yet managed to determine the cause of the wing failure when the second accident occurred, in an almost identical manner.
+The FAA imposed speed restrictions on the aircraft until a cause could be identified, and ordered Lockheed to reevaluate the structural integrity of the aircraft and demonstrate its airworthiness.
 The subsequent investigation, involving over 250 engineers and technicians, discovered that when an Electra with damage to the mounting structures of one of the outboard engines flew at high speeds or in areas of turbulence, a destructive phenomenon called whirl mode wing flutter could occur, leading to wing failure.